 The well-being of humans and animals is inextricably linked and integral to human quality of life, mirroring the general health of a community as a whole.
-If animals are not taken into consideration within the scope of community sustainability, a community leaves itself vulnerable to human-animal and human-human conflict resulting from animal population issues and cruelty, and valuable community resources are wasted.
-In contrast, fostering respect for and understanding of the relationships between animals, and people, and the benefits provided by these interactions is a critical step towards sustaining a community's quality of life over the long term.
+If animals are not taken into consideration within the scope of community sustainability, a community leaves itself vulnerable to human-animal and humanhuman conflict resulting from animal population issues and cruelty, and valuable community resources are wasted.
+In contrast, fostering respect for and understanding of the relationships between animals, and people, and the benefits provided by these interactions is a critical step towards sustaining community quality- of- life over the long term.
 Municipalities and local animal groups do not, on their own, have the capacity to solve many pet ownership problems.
-Problems concerning cats and dogs arise as a result of a failure on the part of humans and result in difficult situations for pet owners and community members alike, sometimes with dire consequences for those involved, both people and animals.
+Problems concerning cats and dogs arise as a result of a failure on the part of humans, and result in difficult situations for pet owners and community members alike, sometimes with dire consequences for those involved, both people and animals.
 Specifically, the problem of abandoned and feral animals in New Jersey is significant.
 According to the New Jersey Department of Health and Senior Services' Office of Animal Welfare, animal impoundment facilities take in over 100,000 animals annually.
-Approximately 37% of these animals are euthanized, which equals about 3,000 animals euthanized each month.
-Although a clear cause and effect relationship is not always easy to identify, problems concerning cats and dogs in the community are linked to a number of factors, including some or all of the following: impulse acquisition; lack of knowledge or resources to provide adequate care; change(s) in circumstances for owners; unforeseen animal behavioral issues; unforeseen animal or human health issues; unexpected financial circumstances; abandonment or cruelty.
+Approximately 37% of these animals are euthanized, which equals about 3,000 animals euthanized per month.
+Although a clear cause and effect relationship is not always easy to identify, problems concerning cats and dogs in the community are linked to a number of factors, including some or all of the following: impulse acquisition; lack of knowledge or resources to provide adequate care; change in circumstances for owner; unforeseen animal behavioral issues; unforeseen animal or human health issues; unexpected financial circumstances; abandonment or cruelty.
 Solutions include education and training; financial support; provision of temporary accommodation; veterinary intervention; legal intervention; social services intervention; municipal intervention.
-Preparation of a Companion Animal Management Pledge is the first step in committing to address related issues for a better quality of life.
-The Companion Animal Management Plan can provide a fresh opportunity for municipalities and their animal control and public health divisions to engage with individual residents, not-for-profit organizations, local businesses, and other relevant stakeholders in a local effort to improve the community's relationship with animals and to ensure socially-responsible pet ownership.
+Preparation of a Companion Animal Management Plan provides a fresh opportunity for municipalities and their animal control and public health divisions to engage with individual residents, not-for-profit organizations, local businesses, and other relevant stakeholders in a local effort to improve the community's relationship with animals and to ensure socially-responsible pet ownership.
 This process provides a chance to identify innovative solutions that are relevant to the municipality, appropriate to meet the challenges, and acceptable to stakeholders.
 With a high rate of stakeholder participation, it should be possible to balance the concerns of everyone who is likely to be affected.
 The development of a plan with clearly defined outcomes will enable communities to track and monitor progress within their community and to see measurable results.
 Reporting the success and progress of the program will allow community members to witness their participation, contributing to a community-wide movement.
 What to do and how to do it ("How to") Below we have listed the requirements for earning points for this action.